 I mentioned the WOW factor as it relates to these amazing themes you see on marketplaces like Theme Forest.
 Yes, their screenshots, demos, and mile-long feature lists are hard to walk away from.
 The authors that make these themes know how to entice and in some cases, take advantage of you.
 So why is this a problem?

-Many WordPress themes come with lots of colors, complex layouts, flashy animations, and they appear to be the perfect WordPress theme.
+Many WordPress themes come with lots of colors, complex layouts, and flashy animations, and they appear to be the perfect WordPress theme.
 But they can severely affect your website performance.
-It’s hard, but try to restrain yourself against installing a theme with so many features because you think they’re cool.
+It’s hard, but try to restrain yourself from installing a theme with so many features because you think they’re cool.
 In most cases, the typical website only needs a small fraction of what they often include.
+Otherwise, you end up with a WordPress theme bloat!

 Think of this…the more features and functions a theme has, the more chances something will break.
 There is also the possibility that you may encounter conflicts with plugins, or even future updates of WordPress.